aguamonkey/QA-Devops-Project-Two-Which-Animal-/README.md

 There are a number of improvements I would like to make given the time in the future.

 * I would implement selenium testing within my tests so that I could ensure that the site was tested in the most thorough way possible.
-* I would look at creating a comment section and rating system for the yoga poses and sequences created, ,so that users could share knowledge with each other.
-This would also requre a social media style username and password functionality.
+* I would look at adding sounds and images to the site to give it a better look and feel.
-* FInally I would incorporate images and videos in to my html code so any user could visually see how to do a specific pose, rather than just reading about how to.
+* I would go more in depth to the actual astrology of each animal and what the unique fortunes of them are.

 ### *Author*